FreeRADIUS/wiki.freeradius.org/modules/Rlm_ldap.md

 In FreeRADIUS 3.x, you can set the **uses**, **lifetime** and **idle_timeout** settings in the **pool** section of the LDAP module to **zero** to keep the LDAPS connections open permanently to avoid this issue.

+This problem was visible mainly with official RedHat packages, because they switched to NSS.
+Fortunately, this problem has been fixed in RHSA-2017:1852 / https://access.redhat.com/errata/RHSA-2017:1852

+**Updating package to openldap-2.4.44-5.el7.x86_64 solve this problem.**

 # See Also

 * [[LDAP]]